jraymartinez/portfolio/_pages/about.md

 June 2021
 - CGPA 4.0/4.0
 - Recipient of [2021 Outstanding Graduate Student Award, Drexel University College of Computing & Informatics](https://drexel.edu/cci/student-experience/awards-scholarships/awards/)
+- Published an international paper entitled "The Impact of driver distraction and secondary tasks with and without other co-occurring driving behaviors on the level of road traffic crashes" in the best journal of "Human Factors and Ergonomics" according to Scimago Journal Ranking (Accident Analysis and Prevention) (April 2021)
 - Capstone Project: "Multimodal Brain Tumor Segmentation using Convolutional Neural Network" which was selected for oral research presentation at the [2021 Drexel Emerging Graduate Scholars Conference](https://drexel.edu/graduatecollege/professional-development/emerging-graduate-scholars-conference/2021-orals/)
-- Published an international paper entitled "The Impact of driver distraction and secondary tasks with and without other co-occurring driving behaviors on the level of road traffic crashes" in the best journal of "Human Factors and Ergonomics" according to Scimago Journal Ranking (Accident Analysis and Prevention) (April 2021)
 - Drexel CCI Healthcare Informatics Research Lab Researcher
-- DXC Technology-Drexel University Scholar

 #### Master of Science in Physics
 *[University of the Philippines Diliman](https://upd.edu.ph/)*<br/>